This Jalapeno Hot Sauce is still one of the most popular recipes on the site, have you made it yet?!

 A pound of jalapenos will make enough hot sauce for three 5 oz. bottles.

 For storage you can either save your old hot sauce bottles, buy some for a buck each on Amazon, or simply use a small Mason jar.

 This Jalapeno Hot Sauce will work anywhere you employ your normal hot sauce, with a special nod to egg dishes.
-That’s definitely one way to wake up in the morning 🙂
+Like this Egg Breakfast with Jalapeno Sauce.
+That's definitely one way to wake up in the morning 🙂

 And if you like the idea of making your own hot sauce on a regular basis then here are two other options on the site to consider: